-*Students should arrange to arrive to San Diego International Airport (SAN) on the morning of July 26, 2020.
+*Students should arrange to arrive to San Diego International Airport (SAN) on the morning of the program start date.

 This 3-week program will provide students with the opportunity to study public diplomacy and civic engagement in theory and practice in Rosarito, Mexico.
 Students will meet with change agents and organizations who have successfully engineered grassroots efforts to bridge cultural and political divides between the United States and Mexico.
 Special attention will be focused on diverse communication challenges and how politics, economics, and culture influence such efforts.
 Within the border and immigration issue context, students will apply their knowledge in coordinating, planning and implementing a student film festival in Rosarito, Mexico as part of an ongoing post crisis effort to bridge cultures.
 Main topics will include:

 - History of Rosarito and Baja Mexico–politics, economics and media.